 - Writing instrument (pen)

-If you are traveling by aircraft, the flight attendants on board will distribute CF-6059 Customs Declaration Form for immigration before you land at your initial point of entry in the United States.
+If you are traveling by aircraft, the flight attendants on board will distribute a Customs Declaration Form for immigration before you land at your initial point of entry in the United States.
 Complete this form while you are on the aircraft and submit it to the appropriate Customs and Border Protection Officer upon your arrival.
-If you do not understand a form, ask the flight attendant for assistance.

 Upon arrival at the port of entry, proceed to the terminal area for arriving passengers for inspection at one of the Department of Homeland Security stations.
 As you approach the inspection station, have your passport, SEVIS Form I-20 or DS-2019 available for presentation to the Customs and Border Protection Officer.

-If you are entering through a land or designated sea port (rather than by air), the Customs and Border Protection Officer will provide the necessary CF-6059 Customs Declaration Form at the port of entry.
+If you are entering through a land or designated sea port (rather than by air), the Customs and Border Protection Officer will provide the necessary Customs Declaration Form at the port of entry.
 If you do not understand a form, ask the Customs and Border Protection Officer for assistance.
-Like all entering visitors, you will be asked to state the reason you wish to enter the United States.
-You will also be asked to provide information about your final destination.
 It is important that you tell the Custom and Border Protection Officer that you will be a student or exchange visitor.
 Be prepared to include the name and address of the school or exchange visitor program where you will enroll/participate.

 Once your inspection is complete, the inspecting officer will: